Kevin-W34/LTPG/README.md

 As for the GPUTx code, since the source code is not available, we have provided our reproduced version.

-# discription of files in the project
+# Discription of files in the project

 "Random.h" is used to generate random numbers.